 - Start-up Migration to other countries

 Angle tax has pushed start-ups to shift their businesses to alternate destinations overseas.
-As some countries in APAC region provide a more friendly and conducive taxation and funding environment for start-ups to get them up and running, most also have policies to support the sales of their products and services .
+As some countries in the APAC region provide a more friendly and conducive taxation and funding environment for start-ups to get them up and running, most also have policies to support the sales of their products and services.
 This is in stark contrast to the current environment for start-ups in India which has led to substantial loss of income and limitation of their opportunities to raise capital due to incessant and stringent tax laws.

-Recent Amendment and Developments:
+Recent Amendments and Developments:

 Off late there have been some relaxations for start-ups, as you know earlier, for a start-up to gain the status of start-up they should have been incorporated or registered in a period of seven years, but that period has now been increased to ten years.
 Their turnover limit has been increased to hundred crores from 25 crores, and not only that this new notification has done away with section 56(2) of the IT Act which restricted investment into the start-up to the fair market value of the start-ups.
-Remember earlier the investments coming into a start-up would have to be less than the fair market value of startup and this was a point of concern for start-ups as the criteria for evaluation was not clear so now that has been relaxed and any amount of money irrespective of the fair market value is now exempted from the tax.
+Remember earlier the investments coming into a start-up would have to be less than the fair market value of the startup and this was a point of concern for start-ups as the criteria for evaluation was not clear so now that has been relaxed and any amount of money irrespective of the fair market value is now exempted from the tax.
 Other major developments have also been mentioned below

-- Department of Industrial Policy and Promotion will send the applications from startups for shares that have already been issued or for a proposed investment. that are seeking exemptions to the Central Board of Direct Taxes (CBDT) for approval which has to be provided or rejected within 45 days from receipt of application by CBDT.
+- Department of Industrial Policy and Promotion will send applications from startups for shares that have already been issued or for a proposed investment. that are seeking exemptions to the Central Board of Direct Taxes (CBDT) for approval which has to be provided or rejected within 45 days from receipt of the application by CBDT.

 - The notification maintains complete silence when it comes to addressing the entities regarding assessment orders that have been passed already.
-This leads to a demand rise as a result of Angel Tax.
+This leads to a demand rise as a result of the Angel Tax.
 Obtaining instant recognition as a startup from the government and defending the case at the appellate stage seems to be the sole option for such companies.